Content types on the ONS website Articles

 Analysis articles

-- Digital content articles: short articles on a timely topic that are collaboratively written with the Digital Content team and focus on visual representation of data.
+Short articles on a timely topic that are collaboratively written with the Digital Content team and focus on visual representation of data.

 Information articles

-- Progress reports: description of or an update on a project, programme or roadmap.
+Description of or an update on a project, programme or roadmap.

-- Current and upcoming work articles: information about present and future work on a specific topic or theme.
+Information about present and future work on a specific topic or theme.

 Who are articles for